iremcelikk/JAVA101-Loops/README.md

 3-PowersOf4And5 -> Description: Shows the powers of 4 and 5 up to the entered number

 4-Combination -> Description: Calculates combination of n and r numbers

+5-FindPowerOfANumber -> Description: Finds the entered power of entered number